europace/baufismart-antraege-api/README.md

 ```

 ### Set loan provider reference
+As loan provider, update your own reference for well informed advisors and easy conversations with sales.

 The loan providers reference can be used in communication between advisor and loan officer.
 Typically an account-number is used here, when available.

 Requirement: